luciaquirke/interpretability/README.md

 Will add tests after the implementation proves useful.

 I chose Bazel because I use it at work and it's super useful for Java + I wanted to learn more about it.
-It was good overall but Bazel doesn't have good support for specifying a hermetic Python interpreter - the Bazel IntelliJ plugin doesn't recognise the specified interpreter and raises an error for every package import.
-So I stuck with a non-hermetic venv interpreter.
+It's good overall but doesn't have good support for specifying a hermetic Python interpreter - the Bazel IntelliJ plugin doesn't recognise the specified interpreter and raises an error for every package import.
+So I stuck with a non-hermetic venv interpreter - Python 3.9.

 The complex translation example has a bug where the pytorch dataset it uses has an [introduced error with a fix which hasn't been released yet](https://github.com/pytorch/text/issues/2001).
 I haven't fixed it yet because I don't know if I need it.
 If I need it I'll install a nightly build of Pytorch/Torchtext or versions from before the bug was introduced.